• Skip to main content

 Introduction

 Do you believe in the existence of ghosts?
 Well some of you may answer positively while some may just nod their heads showing sheer skepticism regarding the issue.
-Whatever may be the reactions; nobody just can’t deny or ignore the responses delivered from the circuit explained in this article.
+Whatever may be the reactions; nobody just can’t deny or ignore the responses delivered from the circuit I have explained in this article.

 Here we are discussing a super simple yet super sensitive paranormal activity sniffer circuit, which can be effectively and possibly used for detecting ghosts or similar supernatural existence within a range of 10 meters.